 About Cacti

 Native to deserts and dry regions of the Americas, cacti are succulents at their simplest: a water-storing body and vestigial leaves (spines).
-These radiate from growth points called areoles, don't photosynthesize---the green body of the plant does that---and they fend off thirsty predators.
+These radiate from growth points called areoles and fend off thirsty predators.
+Unlike leaves, spines don't photosynthesize; the green skin of the plant's body does that.

 Cacti are amazing.
 Imagine trying to fashion an object that retains moisture despite arid conditions, withstands temperatures upwards of 100 degrees F and below freezing, and doesn't disintegrate under ultraviolet rays.
 What would it be made of?
 Glass, plastic, metal or wood?
 None have a chance.
-Now, consider that this desert object also grows and reproduces!
+Now, consider that this desert icon does all that, and also grows and reproduces!

 True, cacti can be difficult to garden around.
 But you can easily grow and enjoy small specimens in pots.
 Give them full sun for most of the day (in all but the hottest climates) and water sparingly.
 Be sure you have the right tools when it comes time to transplant them.

-I'd rather photograph cacti than any other succulents.
-Flowers are big and bright, and plant shapes are intriguing.
+I'd rather photograph cacti than any other plants.
+Flowers are big and bright, and shapes are intriguing.
 Spines form patterns and glow when backlit.
-Because "cactus" deserves a gentler name, I've come up with "halo plants."
+Because "cactus" deserves a gentler name, I think of them as "halo plants."

 You too may find that an appreciation for these succulents' simple, sleek, sculptural forms is a natural progression.
 Is it any wonder that cactus collectors number in the millions worldwide?

-Cacti don't really work, at least for the long-term, in floral-style succulent arrangements.
+Cacti aren't suitable, at least for the long-term, for floral-style succulent arrangements.
 Although they do add contrast and texture, most cacti (tropical varieties are an exception) have different light-and-water needs compared to soft-leaved succulents.
-So, give the spikies their own pots.
+So, give the spikies their own pots, or dedicate a "dry" section of the garden to them.

 These globular cacti, shown in my Cactus Curio Box project, are readily available in nurseries and online.
+All bloom beautifully.
 For more varieties and IDs, scroll to the gallery below.

 LATIN NAMES (and common names if available):